ShaShaMan26/SSRG/README.md

 ![](https://cdn.shashack.org/SSRG/gameplay_ex.gif)

-This gif depicts the "game" portion of SSRG, but to get there you must first navagate...
+This gif depicts the "game" portion of SSRG, but to get there you must first navigate...

 ## Menus